-- Assistant Professor at the University of Toronto’s Institute for the History and Philosophy of Science and Technology
+- Assistant Professor at the Institute for the History and Philosophy of Science and Technology at the University of Toronto

-Prior to her time at the University of Cambridge, Dr. Vold received a PhD from the Department of Philosophy at McGill University and an Honours BA from the University of Toronto.
-She was the recipient of a SSHRC (Social Sciences and Humanities Research Council of Canada) Doctoral Award, a Wolfe Fellowship in Science and Technology, and a Canada-UK Fellowship in Innovation and Entrepreneurship.
-She has previously been a visiting scholar at numerous international institutions, including the Australian National University, Ruhr University, and Duke University, and a Lecturer at Carleton University and McGill University.
+Vold received a PhD from the Department of Philosophy, McGill University and an Honours BA from the University of Toronto.
+She has received several awards and accolades for her work, including the SSHRC (Social Sciences and Humanities Research Council of Canada) Doctoral Award, a Wolfe Fellowship in Science and Technology, and a Canada-UK Fellowship in Innovation and Entrepreneurship.
+Previously, she was a Digital Charter Fellow at the Alan Turing Institute and a Research Fellow at the University of Cambridge’s Department of Philosophy and the Leverhulme Centre for the Future of Intelligence.

 • Emerging technologies; Artificial Intelligence; Augmented Intelligence